 “The Bust of Nefertiti was brazenly stolen from Egypt by the Germans in 1913 when it was concealed and smuggled out of the country despite laws that declared it illegal to remove ‘exceptional’ archaeological finds from Egypt,” insists Hawass writing on his website.

 It’s quite possible that Borchardt did misrepresent the importance of the Nefertiti bust in order to secure its removal to Germany.
-Allegedly, Gustave Lefebvre who was Egypt’s Inspector of Antiquities at the time and who was responsible for allocating excavation finds, was shown only a substandard photo image of the sculpture, which was described to him as a gypsum bust.
+Allegedly, Gustave Lefebvre who was Egypt’s Inspector of Antiquities at the time with responsibility for allocating excavation finds, was shown only a substandard photo image of the sculpture, which was described to him as a gypsum bust.
 Had he inspected the sculpture in person, it’s hard to believe he would have agreed to gift away such an exceptional and significant work of Egyptian art.

 Dr Hawass is a tireless campaigner for restitution and his petition has already attracted over 223,000 signatures.
 But without fresh evidence that Borchardt deliberately set out to deceive the Egyptian authorities, it’s hard to see the Staatliche Museen conceding Egypt’s ownership, especially given the importance of Nefertiti’s bust as a cultural symbol of the city of Berlin.
 But that won’t stop Dr Hawass from continuing his relentless campaign for returning the bust.